 - Visit the Orsay Museum with an audio guide.

-4 days itinerary in Paris
+Top activities for 4 days in Paris:

 Day 1 : Eiffel Tower, Louvre Museum, Arc de Triomphe

 Begin your discovery of Paris by paying a visit to the Eiffel Tower!
 Get to this landmark via the Trocadéro.
-On the promenade, you will have a wonderful view of this iconic monument.
+On the esplanade, you will have a wonderful view of this iconic monument.
 Get to the tower by crossing the Iéna bridge (pont Iéna).

-To avoid waiting a long time in the queue, book a ticket online. (re-opening on July 16, 2021)
+To avoid waiting a long time in the queue, book a ticket online.

 Next, head to the Louvre Museum where you can admire the masterpieces of the Romanticism era, the Renaissance as well as World History (the Middle Ages, Egyptology, and ancient relics).
 The visit lasts at least 2 hours.

 It’s nearly lunchtime, and there is many places where you can have a good lunch in the area of Montorgueil and Palais Royal.